 A leading advocate for women and girls, Congresswoman Wasserman Schultz introduced the Rape Survivor Child Custody Act to encourage more states to allow women to terminate the parental rights of a rapist, based on clear and convincing evidence.
 The bill was signed into law by President Obama in 2015.

-Currently Wasserman Schultz serves as a Cardinal on the Appropriations Committee.
-In the last Congress, she made history as the first-ever woman to Chair the Military Construction and Veterans Affairs Subcommittee, where she is committed to ensuring our nation’s veterans have the resources and support they need.
+Currently Wasserman Schultz serves as a Ranking Member on the Appropriations Committee.
+In the last Congress, she made history as the first-ever woman to Chair the Military Construction and Veterans Affairs Subcommittee.
+As Ranking Member, she is committed to ensuring our nation’s veterans have the resources and support they need.
 In addition, she serves on the Agriculture Subcommittee, as well as the Energy and Water Subcommittee, where Wasserman Schultz is a leading advocate of the efforts to protect the Florida Everglades, take bold action on climate change, and safeguard our air and water.

 She has been a tireless defender of Social Security and Medicare and is strongly committed to expanding access to quality and affordable health care, preventing senseless tragedies of gun violence, and defending the fundamental idea that all Americans have the right to be treated equally under the law.

 Congresswoman Wasserman Schultz attended the University of Florida where she served as president of the Student Senate and graduated with a Bachelor’s Degree in Political Science in 1988 and a Master’s Degree in 1990.
 She has been married to Steve Schultz for three decades and together they have three children.

-Wasserman Schultz has said that representing the people of Florida’s 23rd district is the greatest privilege of her professional life.
+Wasserman Schultz has said that representing the people of Florida’s 25th District is the greatest privilege of her professional life.
 A proud South Floridian who represents parts of Broward and Miami-Dade counties, Congresswoman Wasserman Schultz resides with her family in Weston.